Behavior Modification Training – Itsaboutdog

 Signals that can be utilized from a distance to alert the dog to an impending reward are known as second-order reinforcers.
 Second-order reinforcers include hand gestures, clickers, and phrases like “good girl.”

 As an illustration, a clicker can be linked to a head pat as a reward for keeping seated.
-You may teach your dog to sit and stay from a distance while still rewarding the behavior by attaching the clicker to a treat.
+You may teach your dog to sit and stay from a distance while rewarding the behavior by attaching the clicker to a treat.
 Clicker training and positive training have gained a lot of traction.

 Shaping: